OpenCompare/editor/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.

+## Install & run

+Download and install node.js : https://nodejs.org/en/

+If you are on windows run "Node.js command prompt"
+On linux just open a terminal

+Go in the project directory and run : `npm install`

+Run bower : `bower install`

+Now grunt : `grunt`

+And start it with : `grunt serve`

+If you have some trouble try to run : `npm install -g grunt-cli`

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.